 Any precautions that can bring me a safe and pleasant journey in China?

-b) Passport is only requested when you check-in at hotel or board flight, train or Yangtze cruise ship or when your tour guide reminds you to bring it.
+b) Passport is only requested when you check in at a hotel or board a flight, train, or Yangtze cruise ship or when your tour guide reminds you to bring it.
 Otherwise, it's better to leave it in the safe of your hotel room or at the front desk.
 If you have to bring your passport with you, do put them in a safe place, e.g. a pocket or money belt on the inside of your clothing.

 c) Always keep your hotel room and window closed and locked, especially when you are out.
 Never let strangers in your room unless you are sure who he or she is.

-d) Drink boiled water (most hotels offer kettle for guests) or bottled water in China as the tap water is not drinkable, neither those in hotels.
+d) Drink boiled water (most hotels offer kettles for guests) or bottled water in China as tap water is not drinkable, nor those in hotels.

-f) The Bank of China or the exchange counters at hotel and airport are trustworthy to exchange money, otherwise, it’s illegal and you are probably getting ripped off.
+f) The Bank of China or the exchange counters at hotels and airports are trustworthy to exchange money, otherwise, it’s illegal and you are probably getting ripped off.

-g) Small shops or street vendors don’t accept credit card, it’s handy to take some small changes all the times.
+g) Small shops or street vendors don’t accept credit cards, it’s handy to take some small changes all the time.

-h) In public place, it’s not suggested to show large amounts of cash or traveler’s checks.
-Expensive items like jewelry, watches are better left at home.
+h) In a public place, it’s not suggested to show large amounts of cash or traveler’s checks.
+Expensive items like jewelry and watches are better left at home.

-j) Respect local custom, inquire your tour guides about the suitable etiquettes and taboos to avoid any possible offensive behavior or words.
-Do ask permission if you would like to take pictures for people though most of them are very friendly.
+j) Respect local customs, and inquire your tour guides about suitable etiquette and taboos to avoid any possible offensive behavior or words.
+Do ask permission if you would like to take pictures of people though most of them are very friendly.

 k) It’s a pleasant thing to make friends during a tour but never go anywhere with a stranger.